hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

 - NimbleOS 5.1.3 or later

 ## Configuration & Installation
-The following table lists the configurable parameters of the HPE FlexVolume Driver chart and their default values.
+The following table lists the configurable parameters of the FlexVolume driver chart and their default values.

 |  Parameter                |  Description                                                                                       |  Default    |
 |---------------------------|----------------------------------------------------------------------------------------------------|------------ |